finos/fin-ocr/DEV_GUIDE.md

 ### How to determine the reason for a check mismatch

 This section provides a tutorial to help you determine the reason for a sample check mismatch.
-See the check at `CLI-DIR/data/check-1.tiff` that we will debug.

-> NOTE: At the time of writing this documentation, this check is not correctly OCR'ed.
-As the SDK improves, this mismatch may no longer occur; however, this will still serve as a useful debugging example.
+Assume that the OCR of your `$HOME/.fin-ocr/checks/check-1.tiff` check image does not match.

-From your CLI-DIR directory, execute the following command:
+Execute the following command:
 ```
-CHECKS_DIR=./data/checks ocr check test 1
+ocr check test 1
 ```

-Note that the `CHECKS_DIR` environment variable points to the `./data/checks` directory which contains the file `check-1.tiff` and the ground truth in `check-1.json`.

-You will see that a mismatch occurs for this check from the following lines of output (assuming SDK improvements have not already fixed this):
+You will see that a mismatch occurs for this check from the following lines of output:
 ```
 ...
 2024-07-30T11:41:43.897Z inf cli Check 1: match=false (0.00%)